codetalkio/codethoughts.io/posts/2015-11-28-briefly-on-the-purpose-of-functors-applicatives-and-monads.md

 Just 15
 ```

+but I won't go into more detail about that, since that isn't the purpose of this post.

 __`Monad` is the last__, but perhaps most tricky.
 I'll try to be as brief as
 possible though.
 Too see the _"what happens next, based on what happened before"_
 part, we will look into the `Maybe` monad used with `do` notation.
 It will not